UWPFIF(UW)

 func = function code char (I, R, S, or U)

-mag = magnitude value as
+mag = magnitude value as float var

 serrmag = standard error of magnitude as float var